Mill town: United Kingdom

-The term mill town was revived in the British media during the debate over relations between whites and Asians in the aftermath of riots in several mill towns in the early 2000s, including the 2001 Oldham riots and 2001 Bradford riots.
+The term mill town was revived in the British media during the debate over relations between whites and Asians in the aftermath of riots in several mill towns in the early 2000s, including the 2001 Oldham and Bradford riots.
 The term conveniently groups together towns on both sides of the Pennines that suffer from sometimes significant racial tension.
 Some mill towns in northern England are known today as "mill and mosque towns" because of the large number of British Pakistani Muslims who live there.
 After the Second World War, thousands of migrants from both the Caribbean and the Indian subcontinent settled in the mill towns to fill the labour shortage in the industry; they moved to traditional working-class areas whilst the white working-class moved out to the newly built estates after the war.